Calgary Child Psychologist and Play Therapy

 At Creative Sky Psychology, we most often use a blended approach of Play Therapy and CBT (Cognitive Behaviour Therapy) to engage a child in play while learning about thoughts and feelings in a developmentally appropriate manner.
 Children are often very excited to learn and share their new skills with parents!

 What ages are appropriate for Play Therapy?

-Play therapy can be used for children of all ages.
-Playing is a universal language that all children understand.
-It also provides a communication outlet for kids that have difficulties with verbal expression.
-Generally, children become more self-conscious as they approach the teen years, at which age free expression though play is often muted.
-Play Therapy, however, can be used by experienced Therapists throughout the lifespan.
-With older kids play therapy can be helpful to treat symptoms related to Autism Spectrum Disorder (ASD), Selective Mutism, and other Anxiety related problems.
+At Creative Sky Psychology, we find that Play Therapy is most beneficial for young children.
+Play is a universal language that all children understand.
+Play therapy also provides a communication outlet for kids that have difficulties with verbal expression.
+Generally, children become more self-conscious as they approach the pre-teen years, at which age free expression though play starts to disappear.
+This is when children may respond better to art, games, or using strengths and interests in therapy.
+With older kids play therapy can be helpful to treat symptoms related to Autism Spectrum Disorder (ASD), Selective Mutism, and other anxiety or regulation related problems.

 Child Psychologist and Play Therapy, located in Calgary, Alberta